Suggestions

 Why Lithium Power Politics Are Playing Out Very Differently in Chile and Bolivia

 In late July, a large sinkhole appeared near the town of Tierra Amarilla in Chile’s Copiapó province in the Atacama salt flat.
-The crater, which has a diameter of more than 100 feet, emerged
+The crater, which has a diameter of more than 100 feet, emerged in one of Chile’s most lucrative regions for copper and

 Bolivian Women Fight Prejudice to Be Accepted as Mechanics